thecipikus/documentation/docs/manual/wordpress/usage.rst

 Add TubePress to WordPress Templates
 ------------------------------------

-TubePress Pro only.
+.. note:: TubePress Pro is required to use this feature

 Follow these instructions to use TubePress Pro inside WordPress templates.
 The code snippet below shows the `world's simplest WordPress template`_ with TubePress Pro added.
 As you can see by the highlighted lines below, there are only 2 steps: